trrapp12-ironyard/Adobe-Target-Documentation/README.md

 <br>

-## Step 16: Choose 'This Activity Only' ( DON'T CHOOSE AUDIENCE LIBRARY)
+## Step 16: Choose 'Select'

 ![Step 16](https://user-images.githubusercontent.com/11747875/190668406-1b192cb8-e724-432c-a277-7fbcfa8490cc.png)
 <br>

-## Step 17: Choose 'This Activity Only' ( DON'T CHOOSE AUDIENCE LIBRARY)
+## Step 17: Choose 'Content Pages'

 ![Step 17](https://user-images.githubusercontent.com/11747875/190668474-a0ddb47c-913f-40bc-af3c-3291889204dd.png)

 <br>

-## Step 18: Choose 'This Activity Only' ( DON'T CHOOSE AUDIENCE LIBRARY)
+## Step 18: Click on the arrow next to the menu

 ![Step 18](https://user-images.githubusercontent.com/11747875/190668544-198301e7-0a48-4ac1-99e3-0f601bb6ae3a.png)

 <br>

-## Step 19: Choose 'This Activity Only' ( DON'T CHOOSE AUDIENCE LIBRARY)
+## Step 19: Choose 'URL'

 ![step-18](https://user-images.githubusercontent.com/11747875/190668600-f4ab5ed3-2ed7-45ab-a97f-5b676291abd5.png)

 <br>

-## Step 20: Choose 'This Activity Only' ( DON'T CHOOSE AUDIENCE LIBRARY)
+## Step 20: Click the arrow next to the next 'Select' menu

 ![step-15](https://user-images.githubusercontent.com/11747875/190668654-14f93041-73fe-4aca-be6b-cf27b5169066.png)

 <br>

-## Step 21: Choose 'This Activity Only' ( DON'T CHOOSE AUDIENCE LIBRARY)
+## Step 21: Choose 'Contains.'

+Note: you may need to switch between 'contains' and 'equals' depending on if you are testing locally or if you are pushing into production.

 ![step-15](https://user-images.githubusercontent.com/11747875/190668716-55ed51ba-f98d-4593-b0a1-5564e2916730.png)

 <br>

-## Step 22: Choose 'This Activity Only' ( DON'T CHOOSE AUDIENCE LIBRARY)
+## Step 22: Go to the page you are going to be testing on and copy/paste the URL

 ![step-15](https://user-images.githubusercontent.com/11747875/190668771-53571cc7-a1a3-4cc1-a1b3-e0ec4d780385.png)

 <br>

-## Step 23: Choose 'This Activity Only' ( DON'T CHOOSE AUDIENCE LIBRARY)
+## Step 23: Paste the URL into the Values box

 ![step-15](https://user-images.githubusercontent.com/11747875/190668805-6244075f-b33c-4e08-ad5a-6fc911a137ea.png)

 <br>

-## Step 23b: Choose 'This Activity Only' ( DON'T CHOOSE AUDIENCE LIBRARY)
+## Step 23b: Notice that if you want to use multiple URLS (i.e. different languages) you can put more than one URL in, but make sure they are on different lines.
+There is not ',' or ';' delimiter needed.

 ![step-15](https://user-images.githubusercontent.com/11747875/190668870-ce5b1973-a3f8-4ccc-b4f3-8775ef4c6a99.png)

 <br>

-## Step 24: Choose 'This Activity Only' ( DON'T CHOOSE AUDIENCE LIBRARY)
+## Step 24: Fill out the 'Name' box

 ![step-15](https://user-images.githubusercontent.com/11747875/190668928-6c80a216-3ab2-419e-aefc-02a12b20807d.png)

 <br>

-## Step 25: Choose 'This Activity Only' ( DON'T CHOOSE AUDIENCE LIBRARY)
+## Step 25: Click 'Done'

 ![step-15](https://user-images.githubusercontent.com/11747875/190668969-4c3ebed5-23c5-44d9-884c-da5c3fa3b4ae.png)

 <br>

-## Step 26: Choose 'This Activity Only' ( DON'T CHOOSE AUDIENCE LIBRARY)
+## Step 26: Click the checkbox next to 'main'.

+Note: in this example the word 'main' is what I called it.
+It will be different according to what you name it.

 ![step-15](https://user-images.githubusercontent.com/11747875/190669019-9f742b33-aff6-4024-a0e0-cc10235d01e8.png)

 <br>

-## Step 27: Choose 'This Activity Only' ( DON'T CHOOSE AUDIENCE LIBRARY)
+## Step 27: Click 'Assign Audience'

 ![step-15](https://user-images.githubusercontent.com/11747875/190669059-39a47af1-4629-4fa1-906d-05f0090267dd.png)